MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 ## Advanced Network Security

 Advanced Network Security enables more granular network security policies in order to allow greater ease of use when implementing across clusters.
 Clusters using a Cilium data plane has access to DNS-based policies.
 This provides significant improvements to ease of use compared to IP based policies.
-It allows restricting egress access to external services allowing you to securely run your infrastructure.
+It allows restricting egress access to external services using domain names and allowing you to securely run your infrastructure.

 ## Pricing
 > [!IMPORTANT]